Skip to main content

 2023

-The efficiency rubric puts John F Kennedy Center For The Performing Arts at a B grade: a composite of 72/100 that lands above the national midpoint.
-The grade reflects solid program-spending discipline alongside reasonable executive compensation and financial reserves.
+The efficiency rubric puts John F Kennedy Center For The Performing Arts at a B grade: a composite of 71/100 that lands above the national midpoint.
+The grade reflects solid financial reserves alongside reasonable officer compensation and steady revenue.

 John F Kennedy Center For The Performing Arts is a large nonprofit by U.S. standards: $286.4M in 2023 revenue against $279.9M in expenses.
 Organizations in this revenue bracket usually run multiple programs with permanent staff and a meaningful endowment or reserve.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Financial health is a strength: John F Kennedy Center For The Performing Arts carries a healthy operating-reserve cushion against $279.9M in annual expenses, the kind of balance-sheet stability that helps an organization weather funding gaps without cutting programs.

 Five-year revenue trend is mildly negative: a modest decline that could reflect grant-cycle timing, donor turnover, or program wind-down.
 Worth checking against the program-spending pattern to see whether the decline is structural.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: John F Kennedy Center For The Performing Arts reports $5.3M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $286.4M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 John F Kennedy Center For The Performing Arts sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 $286.4M